lezaz/lezaz/_posts/2019-09-16-typography-scales-with-css-vars.md

 ## Alternative solutions

 If you don't want to use css-variables, then you can hardcode these values.
 To get the values without doing all the math you can use a tool like [Visual Typography Scales](https://type-scale.com/), and then define your values using `rem` units.

+## If you're building WordPress Themes

+The method described above is excellent for use in WordPress themes.
+Themes don't need to include a separate control for H1, H2, H3 etc sizes.
+All you need is a slider control to let users define the scale.
+Take a lookat the [Gridd](https://wordpress.org/themes/gridd) for an example.